iamsrp/dexter/README.md

 # Dexter, A Voice Controlled Assistant

 Dexter is a voice controlled assistant, akin to Google Home and Alexa.
-Dexter's your right hand person (in theory).
+Dexter's your right hand (in theory).

 Originally developed for Raspberry Pi OS, it also works on Ubuntu.